 Is the U.S. Mainstream Media’s Climate Coverage Criminal?

 Thom Hartmann has written an article entitled “The Mainstream Media’s Criminal Climate Coverage.”
-Given what we know about global warming, he said, “it’s hard to see the mainstream media’s coverage – or lack thereof – of climate change as anything less than morally and ethically criminal.”2 This is harsh criticism.
-Is it justified?
+Given what we know about global warming, he said, “it’s hard to see the mainstream media’s coverage – or lack thereof – of climate change as anything less than morally and ethically criminal.”

 1. America’s Climate Complacency

 A Washington Post story, reporting the results of a Pew Research poll in 2013, headlined its story, “Americans Are Less Worried about Climate Change than Almost Anyone Else.”
-In 2014, a poll of 20 wealthy countries found that America leads the world in climate denialism, with 52 percent of the U.S. population stating that climate change is a natural phenomenon (rather than being the result of burning fossil fuels) and denying that the world is headed for environmental disaster unless it quickly changes its habits.3
+In 2014, a poll of 20 wealthy countries found that America leads the world in climate denialism, with 52 percent of the U.S. population stating that climate change is a natural phenomenon (rather than being the result of burning fossil fuels) and denying that the world is headed for environmental disaster unless it quickly changes its habits.

 Why is the United States first in climate complacency?
-According to leading climate scientist James Hansen, there is in this country “a huge gap between the public’s understanding of the situation and the scientific understanding.”4 But why does this gap exist in America?
+According to leading climate scientist James Hansen, there is in this country “a huge gap between the public’s understanding of the situation and the scientific understanding.”

 Physicist Joe Romm, who started the website Climate Progress, has written that, although “our scientific understanding of business-as-usual projections for global warming has changed dramatically,” the U.S. public largely “remain in the dark about just how dire the situation is.
 Why?
-Because the U.S. media is largely ignoring the story,” which Romm called “the story of the century, if not the millennium.”5
+Because the U.S. media is largely ignoring the story,” which Romm called “the story of the century, if not the millennium.”

 Romm is far from the only person to give this assessment.
 Eric Pooley, one of America’s leading journalists, offered a parable: